-You see, four years earlier, ZZ Top had drawn 80,000 fans to the University of Texas’ Memorial Stadium, in Austin, and left behind a ruined gridiron for the resident Longhorns to cope with, as their all-important college football season got under way.
+ZZ Top had drawn 80,000 fans to the University of Texas’ Memorial Stadium in 1974, leaving behind a ruined gridiron for the resident Longhorns to cope with as the college season got under way.

-This unintentional act of “vandalism” was deemed so serious that it wasn’t until July 1, 1978 that the promotional team behind the already well-established California Jam finally convinced Cotton Bowl officials to take a chance on an event that was to be officially named the Texxas World Music Festival.
+This unintentional act of “vandalism” was deemed so serious that it would be four years before the promotional team behind the already well-established California Jam could convince Cotton Bowl officials to take a chance on another event.
+Officially called the Texxas World Music Festival, it was nicknamed the Texxas Jam shortly there after.

-Nicknamed the Texxas Jam shortly and forever after, the three-day festival brought a mix of rock and country artists to Dallas that fourth-of-July weekend; but it was the first day’s historic lineup of classic rockers – and the record-breaking heat that met them – that has since gone down in rock and roll folklore.
+The three-day festival brought a mix of rock and country artists to Dallas that Fourth of July weekend.
+The first day’s historic lineup of classic rockers – and the record-breaking heat that met them – has since gone down in rock and roll folklore.

-By the time rising stars Van Halen, pop-rockers Journey, and the Wilson sister-led Heart began taking their turns on stage, temperatures on the stadium floor had apparently tipped the 120-degree mark, and fire hoses had to be deployed in an attempt to help stave off mass occurrences of heat stroke amongst the attendees.
+By the time Van Halen, Journey and the Wilson sister-led Heart began taking their turns on stage, temperatures on the stadium floor had apparently tipped the 120-degree mark.
+Fire hoses had to be deployed in an attempt to help stave off mass occurrences of heat stroke among the attendees.

-Luckily, it was going to take more than a little summer sun to scare away these rock-starved southerners, who fought through the adverse conditions to the bitter end (helped along the way by between-set comedy courtesy of Cheech & Chong) in order to greet with open arms the day’s headliners, Aerosmith and Ted Nugent.
+Luckily, it was going to take more than a little summer sun to scare away these rock-starved Southerners, who fought through the adverse conditions to the bitter end.
+Helped along the way by between-set comedy courtesy of Cheech & Chong, the day was capped by headliners Aerosmith and Ted Nugent.

-Needless to say, those fans soon forgot all about the heat, and hung onto the musical memories, because the Texxas Jam would become a reliable summer institution for the next eleven years … and all it took was a little leniency from the Football gods.
+The Texxas Jam would become a reliable summer institution for the next 11 years … and all it took was a little leniency from the football gods.